 - Take Pura Cleanse or Pura Cleanse II in the evening, before bed or 30 minutes before dinner.

 - Grab a handful of oat cereal when you get the urge to snack.

-- Use crunchy granola cereals or barley nuts as a topping for ice cream, yogurt, baked potatoes, fish, salads etc. Always add see or fresh raw fruit to make yogurt more fiber acceptable.
+- Use crunchy granola cereals or barley nuts as a topping for ice cream, yogurt, baked potatoes, fish, salads, etc. Always add fresh raw fruit to make yogurt more fiber acceptable.